vefthroun/Namsefni/WTForms/Readme.md

 ### WYSIWYG HTML editor

 WYSIWYG HTML editor designed to simplify website content creation.
-WYSIWYG (pronounced wiz-ee-wig) is a type of editing software that allows users to see and edit content in a form that appears as it would when displayed on an interface, webpage, WYSIWYG is an acronym for "what you see is what you get."
+WYSIWYG is a type of editing software that allows users to see and edit content in a form that appears as it would when displayed on an interface like a webpage.
+WYSIWYG is an acronym for "what you see is what you get."

 #### CKEditor
 1. [CKEditor](https://ckeditor.com/)